 - Beat the dough (while still hot) and add in the main lot of eggs in a stream.
 It is important to gradually pour the eggs into the mixture, and allow it to be incorporated before adding more.

-- Fill batter to three quarters of a piping bag with has a large round tip fitted (or just use snip the ends off the piping bag and use without a tip).
-Pipe large round domes, 58mm (2 1/4 inch) size rounds, matching the cookie cutter size for your craquelin discs.
-I can fit 12 on my standard sized baking sheet.
-There should be enough to pipe 2 sheets full.
+Fill batter to three quarters of a piping bag with has a large round tip fitted (or just use snip the ends off the piping bag and use without a tip).
+Pipe rounds of batter onto a lined baking sheet, well spaced apart, matching the cookie cutter size for your craquelin discs.
+I can fit 16 on my standard sized baking sheet.
+There should be enough to pipe 3 sheets.

-- When completely cool, cut the puffs from the earlier slit you’ve made to three quarters of the way, so that the lid still attaches to the bottom of the puff.
+- When completely cool, cut a lid off the top of the puffs three quarters of the way, so that the lid still attaches to the bottom of the puff.

 - Fill with a scoop of your favourite ice cream and serve immediately.